EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 #### Warrior

-The warrior is a simple Character that has the most health of all Characters.
-The warrior uses stamina for the Heavy attacks which can be quite damaging.
+The warrior is the archetypal tank, low damage but by far the most hp of all the classes.
+The warrior uses Stamina to enable a Heavy Attack and builds up Stamina when using Weak Attack.

 ##### Stats: